alxndrdiaz/hclust_mix/README.md

 ### 2.4  Results
 All results described for this example are available in the `test_results_yeoh_reduced/` folder.
 Output files are saved in the folder were the script was extracted:

-1. general_summary.txt : total_genes, total_samples, unique_attractors.
+1. general_summary.txt : total_genes, total_samples, unique_attractors, ARI, AMI.
 2. attractor_summary.txt: attractor (attractor label: A1, A2, etc.), genes_high (+1), genes_low (-1), genes_zero (0), nsamples (number of samples that converged to the attractor).
 3. attractor_search_summary.txt: total_samples, samples_converged, samples_not_converged, total_genes, feature_genes (total number of genes selected as features), steps (number of steps used to search the attractors).
 4. attractor_content_summary.txt: contains the attractor labels and the number of samples per type contained in each of them.